-Christie Marshall is a sports enthusiast, athlete and mom of two young athletes.
+Christie Marshall is a sports enthusiast, athlete and mom of two athletes.
 She earned a Bachelors degree in Psychology from William and Mary and a Masters degree from Penn State in Exercise and Sport Science, with a concentration in Sport Psychology.
-She has worked with athletes of all ages and in many sports such as rugby, basketball, football, rock climbing, ice hockey, figure skating, golf, soccer and gymnastics.
+She has worked with athletes of all ages and in many sports such as ice hockey, rugby, basketball, football, rock climbing, figure skating, golf, soccer and gymnastics.

 Christie was involved in sports in her youth, playing soccer and running track and cross country.
 She spent 10 years with L&T Health and Fitness, managing corporate fitness centers.
 There she was a personal trainer and group exercise instructor.
 She also maintained her personal exercise regimen, which included running, yoga and weight training.
 She led L&T's successful Personal Training program and expanded its services to include sport-specific training.